kycpass/web-sdk-v2/README.md

 > We have disallowed using the `<all_urls>` pattern and strongly discourage using `*://*/*` - the `referrer` flag prohibits the use of your SDK token outside of the URL you explicitly allow it on.

+You can generate a token specific to a product (Product is a bundle of features set), by passing `customerProductId` in the request body.
+In this case the product id **can't** be overridden by passing it in [SDK configuration](#sdk_configuration).
+If the token is not tied to a product id (i.e. if you don't pass `customerProductId` in request body), the `customerProductId` must be passed to [SDK configuration](#sdk_configuration) while mounting.

 ### Import SDK

 ```